Sanix-Darker/oscar/microservices/javascript (for nodejs)/README.md

 ## How to test:

-You can Run index.js (in "./Oscartoki") to see what happens!
+You can Run test.js to see what happens!

 ## Author